pascualgroup/malaria_interventions/README.md

 7. Run the rest of the experiments that depend on E00 (as in step 3) for N and G.

 # Seasonality
+Seasonality is implemented using an ODE model for the mosquito population.

+# Interventions

+## IRS

+## MDA